 “You can do some minor things and run different fuel, but essentially they have to have the same suspension, brakes and engine,” Dank said.

 “The biggest challenge these days is trying to find these old bikes, because the Classic races are proving so popular.

 “Once there used to be these old bikes lying around everywhere, but trying to find one now is getting harder.”

-"It's a lot more laid back and everyone is willing to help if you get stuck for a part," Dank said.
+“It's a lot more laid back and everyone is willing to help you if you get stuck for a part,” Dank said.

 “I think it's because competitors are there to share a love of the old bikes and enjoy themselves out on the track.”

 Dank will contest the Queensland Classic series at Nudgee on Sunday.